 Improving Innovation Productivity requires "big action".
 M&A, site closure, strategic partnerships and so on.
 That is at least the take from dozens of publications.

-Not necessarily wrong but just one part of the picture.
-Small topics can have a significant impact on Innovation Productivity as well.
-Since the large topics are already well covered, this Blog is dedicated to the small ones.
-Don't hesitate to share this Blog if you like the entries.
+Not necessarily wrong but just one side of the medal.
+"Small actions" can have a significant impact on Innovation Productivity as well.
+Since the big actions are already well covered, this Blog is dedicated to the small topics.

 At discovery’s bottom line, important equipment may fail to operate according to required standards, potentially compromising the overall success.
 Due to the technology level of modern drug discovery, dangerous malfunctions will happen rather sooner than later.